Tide Pods: History

 Procter & Gamble originally created laundry pods when they launched Salvo powder detergent tablets in 1960, which later disappeared from the market in 1978.
-In 2000, Proctor and Gamble released Tide Tabs tablets which were filled with powder detergent.
+In September 2000, Proctor and Gamble released Tide Rapid Action Tablets, which were filled with powder detergent.
 Tide Tabs had a tendency to not dissolve completely and worked only in hot water, which led to the product being discontinued in 2002.

 Development of Tide Pods began in 2004 and reportedly involved over 75 employees and 450 packaging and design sketches.
-The film in Tide Pods is a polyvinyl alcohol film developed by MonoSol which is intended to dissolve in any temperature water.
-The pod detergent is also 10 percent water by volume compared to liquid Tide detergent which is 50 percent water by volume.
-This was done to prevent the pod from melting from having high water volume.
+The film in Tide Pods is a polyvinyl alcohol film developed by MonoSol, which is intended to dissolve in any temperature water.
+The pod detergent is also 10 percent water by volume compared to liquid Tide detergent, which is 50 percent water by volume.
+This was done to prevent the pod from melting from having a high water volume.
 Tide Pods have three chambers, which contain a cleanser, brightener, and fabric softener.
 The chambers are used to keep each part separated until the pod dissolves in water.

-In 2012, Procter & Gamble launched Tide Pods with a $150 million ad campaign which included a television ad at the 84th Academy Awards.
-The product was very successful in its first year following its launch, with sales of around $500 million in North America, and a 75% market share in the single-dose laundry packet market.
+In 2012, Procter & Gamble launched Tide Pods with a $150 million ad campaign, which included a television ad at the 84th Academy Awards.
+The product was very successful in its first year following its launch, with sales of around $500 million in North America and a 75% market share in the single-dose laundry packet market.